Breaking News

 You mentioned more than 200 Rangers have been killed in the past decade.
 Have any Rangers been killed recently?

-End of last year we lost one Ranger in an ambush by militia men and three others were wounded; in April this year our park HQ was attacked and one of our Rangers was also wounded; he miraculously survived this attack after taking a round from an AK-47.
+We lost one Ranger in an ambush by militia men and three others were wounded; in April this year our park HQ was attacked and one of our Rangers was also wounded; he miraculously survived this attack after taking a round from an AK-47.

 No less than two weeks ago, another Ranger from our neighboring park Kundelungu was imprisoned and tortured by two armed rebels.
 Luckily he was able to regain control of his weapon and shot one of his captors and saved his life.
 So no, unfortunately, I can’t say that this is a rare occurrence, but compared to other parks like Virunga, we are lucky.